kossnocorp/role/README.md

 $('@form')
 ```

-You can (but should not do) combinate role with other selectors:
+You can combine role with other selectors, but that is not recommended:

 `<form class="dark" role="login_form" method="post"></form>`: